Editor’s Note: This guide is a work in progress, with the hope that it evolves to become a helpful, one stop resource for all things pump track.

 Compacted soil is susceptible to breaking down, and weather and user-based erosion is to be expected.
 Pump tracks are no different from BMX track, dirt jumps or flow trails.
 They all require up keep.
 Having a broom, rake and flat head shovel as well as a source of water on hand is needed at a bare minimum to maintain a track and keep it running.

 In addition to receiving necessary maintenance, pump tracks should be easy to ride.
 Pump tracks can and should be designed for riders of all ages and skill levels.
 Like the rhythm section of a BMX track, the challenge comes from riding the track at a higher rate of speed.
 What keeps riders coming back though, is a design and layout that encourages creative interpretation in riding the track.
-Varying the shape, size and spacing of rollers as well as utilizing a variety of track features like table top jumps and step up/ step downs offer another dimension on how tracks can be interpreted by the rider.
+Varying the shape, size and spacing of rollers as well as utilizing a variety of track features like table top jumps and step up/ step down jumps offer another dimension on how tracks can be interpreted by riders.

 One of the reasons private tracks are often more fun to ride is that they evolve over time.
 Rollers and berms are moved around to improve flow, added or subtracted; jump sections can be added to create additional challenge.
 Wood wall rides above berms can add skate park influenced design for even more challenge.
+With less concern on liability, creativity in design can develop unencumbered, and often are transformed each year.

 Types of pump track layouts